Idukki district: Vadakkumkur dynasty (1600 – 1750 CE)

-Thekkumkur dynasty (1102-1749 CE)
+Thekkumkur dynasty (1102–1749 CE)

 It is presumed that a major portion of the High Range region in Idukki district belonged to the Thekkumkur dynasty just after the collapse the Chera Perumals of Mahodayapuram.
 The province Vempolinadu (Bimbali Desam) of the Chera Perumals of Mahodayapuram attained political autonomy in 1102 CE following the Chera-Chola wars of the 11th century CE.
-The Vempolinadu royal family got evolved into two independent branches by the 12th century CE - the southern branch among them later came to be known as the kingdom of Thekkumkur.
+The Vempolinadu royal family got evolved into two independent branches by the 12th century CE – the southern branch among them later came to be known as the kingdom of Thekkumkur.
 It included the modern-day Taluks of Changanassery, Kanjirappally, Kottayam, and Thiruvalla, along with the High Range region of Idukki district.

 The High Range region was later handed over to the Poonjar dynasty by the Thekkumkur Rajas.
 The Dutch East India Company was attracted by enormous growth of black pepper in the High Ranges of the Idukki district.
 According to the treaty signed on 16 June 1664, Dutch Malabar had trade contracts with the Thekkumkur Rajas on spices, cinnamon, opium, etc.

-The Thekkumkur Rajas allied with the Kingdom of Cochin and the Kingdom of Odanad (Kayamkulam) against the military invasions of the kingdom of Travancore into its northern kingdoms that occurred during the 1740's.
+The Thekkumkur Rajas allied with the Kingdom of Cochin and the Kingdom of Odanad (Kayamkulam) against the military invasions of the kingdom of Travancore into its northern kingdoms that occurred during the 1740s.
 As a result, Anizham Thirunal Marthanda Varma, the architect of the modern Travancore, attacked and annexed the kingdom of Thekkumkur into Travancore in 1749 during the Battle of Changanassery, after his annexation of Kayamkulam in 1746.
 The Thekkumkur king took refuge in the kingdom of the Zamorin of Calicut following his defeat in the battle.